What Is Network Detection & Response (NDR)?

 - Framework Support: Helping security teams use frameworks like MITRE ATT&CK and the CIS Top 20 Controls to greatest effect by detecting a significant amount of subtle attack tactics and techniques that SIEM and EDR products can't see.
-Watch the SANS webinar on this.

 - Insider Threat Detection: Detecting (and evaluating) shadow IT so organizations can secure their assets, monitor for misuse of unsanctioned apps, and give employees a chance to show them which tech they need to be successful.
 Read more.

 - Security Hygiene: Spotting suspicious activity, subpar encryption practices, and "phoning home" from third-party vendors and making it far easier to maintain data security, privacy, and compliance.
 Read more.